 Mr. Michel Orsinger has served in several key positions at global healthcare companies in the U.S. and Europe.
 He has gained deep insights from extensive experience in global healthcare business management.
-He has been involved in the management of the Company as an External Director who is not an ASC Member since June 2016, as an External Director who is an ASC Member since June 2012.
+He has been involved in the management of the Company as an External Director who is not an ASC Member since June 2016, as an External Director who is an ASC Member since June 2019 and as an External Director who is not an ASC Member since June 2022.
 He has actively participated in the BOD meetings and contributed to ensuring fair and appropriate decision-making and sound management of business activities of the Company.
 He attended eight of the eight BOD meetings held in the fiscal year 2024.
 There are no personnel, capital, business or other special relationships between him and the Company.
 The Company deemed that he is highly independent and designated him as an Independent Director of the Company because he has no conflict risk with the interests of the Company's general shareholders in executing his duties as an External Director.